“The ZTE Axon 7 delivers top-of-the-line hardware at an incredible price.”

 The Axon 7 is just as capable of capturing sound as it is reproducing it.
 It packs dual noise-canceling internal microphones that can record audio from up to 23 feet away and record from any direction.
 The Axon 7 “listens” for an audio source while minimizing the ambient noise around it, amplifying recording where necessary.
 In our test, it worked as advertised — microphone audio came through crystal clear.

 Camera quality is solid, but behind flagships

-Camera quality can make or break a smartphone, and luckily, the Axon 7 delivers pretty solid audio.
+Camera quality can make or break a

 On the back, you have a 20-megapixel shooter with a f/1.8 aperture that leverages phase detection autofocus to lock focus quickly.
 The accompanying optical image stabilization (OIS) mitigates the effects of shaky hands and bumpy car rides.
 Finally, high dynamic range boosts brightness and color contrast.